atlantis-world-core/lens-sdk/README.md

 ## Overview

 It's the base actions and hooks for interacting with Lens Protocol, wrapped with CRA and simple playground component.
-Web3 logic depends on ethers.js and wagmi.sh.
+Web3 logic is built on top of ethers.js and wagmi.sh.

 ## Installation

-1. Install NPM deps
+1. Install deps

     ```bash
     npm i